 Each of the 10 students in this photo of the ESM vivarium is looking at a plant or animal in an aquarium, in the soil, or on the floor (lots of ants there).
 You don't have to teach children about inquiry, you just have to let it happen.

 I am a Resident Scientist, one of three at the Environmental Sciences Magnet school in Hartford, CT.
 I have a unique position where I co-manage a garden, greenhouse and butterfly conservatory and use those resources to explore science with students at every level from preK to grade 8.
 I love the facts and concepts of every kind of science, and I have been known to push the limits of what fourth graders can do.
 But my students usually surprise me with their capabilities.
-Because more than most adults, they are driven by curiosity and passion for new knowledge (especially where it involves e.g., sharks or poisonous spiders).
+Because more than most adults, they are driven by curiosity and passion for new knowledge (especially where it involves e.g., sharks or venomous snakes).
 I try to honor their natural inquisitiveness by working in the field, playing with microscopes, and asking questions for which I do not know the answers.

 I teach environmental science classes, and I collaborate with staff on their science curriculum.
 A lot of what I do is organized as some kind of project, where the students accomplish something that benefits the school or community.